skylander86/lambda-text-extractor/README.md

 - Microsoft Word 2, 6, 7, 97, 2000, 2002 and 2003 (using [Antiword](http://www.winfield.demon.nl/))
 - Rich Text Format (using [UnRTF](https://www.gnu.org/software/unrtf/))

+The extracted text will always be encoded in UTF-8.

 ## Deploying on AWS Lambda

 We use [apex](http://apex.run/) for our development toolchain to manage AWS lambda functions.

-Configure `project.json` with the account specific settings, install apex, and run
+Configure `project.json` with the account specific settings (you will also need your AWS credentials somewhere), install apex, and run

     apex deploy

 to deploy the lambda functions. :)

-## Using on its own
+## Using it without AWS Lambda

 ## Notes on building / packaging for AWS Lambda execution environment